-You probably have lots of questions about living in residence.
-Here are some of the most common questions we get from new students.
+You probably have lots of questions about living in rez.
+Here's some of the more common ones we get asked.

 Residents should determine whether their possessions are covered by their parents' or guardians' homeowner's policy.
 If not, they should plan to purchase enough insurance to cover the value of their personal property.